-Transform video ad clicks into conversions with post-click experiences
+Transform video ad clicks into conversions with post-click landing pages

 Video ads empower advertisers to engage audiences better and get more ad clicks; you can use advertising platforms such as Facebook and YouTube to create a wide variety of video ads.

-However, to continue your brand narrative and transform an ad click into a conversion, you should connect all your videos ads with relevant, personalized post-click experiences.
+However, to continue your brand narrative and transform an ad click into a conversion, you should connect all your videos ads with relevant, personalized post-click landing pages.

-Find out how you can start creating personalized post-click experiences for your ads at scale by signing up for an Instapage Enterprise demo.
+Find out how you can start creating personalized post-click landing pages for your ads at scale by signing up for an Instapage Enterprise demo.